 • 4:30-5:30 p.m. | Student and industry research poster meet-and-greet

-• 9:30-9:35 a.m. | Welcome and introduction, Lindsay Beaton, Petfood Forum
+• 9:30-9:35 a.m. | Welcome and introduction – Lindsay Beaton, Petfood Forum

-• 10:50-11:00 a.m. | Utilization of dried bakery products as an ingredient in extruded pet food – Larissa Alves Koulicoff, Kansas State University
+• 10:35-10:45 a.m. | Do dogs and owners agree?
+Exploring consumer perceptions and dog palatability of extruded diets with dried bakery products – Larissa A. Koulicoff, Kansas State University

-• 11:05-11:15 a.m. | Wrap-up of day’s presentations
+• 11:05-11:15 a.m. | Wrap-up of day’s presentations – Lindsay Beaton, Petfood Forum

-• 11:05-11:15 a.m | Poster voting
+• 11:15-11:20 a.m | Poster voting

-• 11:15-11:45 a.m. | Competition awards
+• 11:20-11:45 a.m. | Competition awards

 In addition to research presentations, the Student Program provides the opportunity for industry representatives and students to network and discuss the future of pet food.
 Opportunities for connecting will be available after each presentation session, as well as a “meet and greet” event on the opening evening of Petfood Forum.